 The Lynas Short Term Incentive (STI) rewards performance in core business drivers.
-In FY2023, this included EBITDA, NdPr production and NdPr unit operating costs, as well as key non-financial performance metrics that are of particular importance to shareholders, including Strategic Plan Progress; Safety; Greenhouse Gas Emission Reduction Plans; Diversity; and Circular Economy Initiatives.
+In FY2024, this included EBITDA, NdPr production and NdPr unit operating costs, as well as key non-financial performance metrics that are of particular importance to shareholders, including Strategic Plan/Business Plan Progress; Health, Safety and the Environment (HSE); Sustainability; and People and Culture.
+A partial award will be made of the STI.

 The Long Term Incentive (LTI) recognises that capital projects are a substantial growth driver for the company.
-The LTI issued in FY2023 has two components which are designed to be aligned with the creation of sustainable long term shareholder value.
+The LTI for the period from the beginning of FY22 to the end of FY24 issued in 2021 has two components which are designed to be aligned with the creation of sustainable long term shareholder value.
 The first of these components is Relative Total Shareholder Returns (TSR) assessed over a three year period, relative to other peer group companies.
-The second component is related to strategic targets aligned with the Lynas' strategic growth objectives.
+The second component is related to strategic targets aligned with Lynas' strategic growth objectives.
+Over the period Lynas achieved a positive RTSR of 13.3% and was placed at the 56th percentile of the ASX200 peer group.
+The strategic targets in respect of the Kalgoorlie Rare Earths Processing Facility achieving nameplate capacity and the development of capacity to separate heavy rare earths were not achieved.
+Based on these outcomes, 30% of the LTI will vest.